alan-turing-institute/AssurancePlatform/site/docs/community/case-studies/cemrg-app.md

 While the TEA Platform provided a robust framework for developing the fairness assurance case, challenges such as demographic validation, user engagement, and iterative validation of the tool's fairness have been acknowledged.
 These issues underscore the necessity for continuous improvement and adaptation in response to evolving clinical needs and technological advancements.

-## Ongoing Developments and Future Directions

-CEMRG continues to refine the SQT’s functionalities, with the TEA Platform playing a crucial role in ensuring these enhancements adhere to the highest standards of fairness and ethical responsibility.
-Future updates will focus on expanding validation studies to encompass broader demographics, enhancing user training, and integrating user feedback more seamlessly into development cycles.

 ## Conclusion

 The CemrgApp case study exemplifies the effective application of the TEA Platform’s fairness assurance methodology in a high-stakes clinical environment.
 By prioritising ethical standards and actionable fairness claims, the project not only improves cardiovascular healthcare outcomes but also advances the field towards more equitable and transparent medical technology practices.

+!!! info "Ongoing Developments and Future Directions"

+    CEMRG continues to refine the SQT’s functionalities, with the TEA Platform playing a crucial role in ensuring these enhancements adhere to the highest standards of fairness and ethical responsibility.
+Future updates will focus on expanding validation studies to encompass broader demographics, enhancing user training, and integrating user feedback more seamlessly into development cycles.